 How do I find information about medical costs and quality so I can make informed choices?

 It can be challenging.
 Right now it's difficult to get reliable information regarding the cost and quality of treatment options, doctors and hospitals.
-Your employer or health plan may offer some Web-based tools, as well as access to someone by phone who can give you some basic information.
-The hope is that as health savings accounts and other consumer-directed health care options become more widespread, the access to information about cost and quality will expand.
+Your employer or health plan may offer some Web-based tools or a phone number to call for some basic information.
+The hope is that as health savings accounts and other consumer-directed health care options become more widespread, access to information about cost and quality will expand.

 Can I withdraw money from a health savings account for nonmedical expenses?

 Yes, but if you withdraw funds for nonmedical expenses before you turn 65, you have to pay taxes on the money and a 20 percent penalty.
 If you take money out after you turn 65, you don't have a penalty, but you must still pay taxes on the money.